 The construction of architectural shingles, with multiple laminated asphalt layers and mineral granules, requires careful installation to avoid breakage.
 A professional will lay and nail the roofing shingles solidly to prevent any cracking or wind damage.
 A professional roofer will also have the expertise to properly install water barriers and wind baffles to manage rain and ice away from your roof.
 These additional protections will help you avoid dealing with leaks in the future.

-You can anticipate paying more for a roof with architectural shingles, with prices at about 20% higher than a traditional 3-tab roof, but you’ll get additional value from a longer roof life.
+You can anticipate paying more for a roof with architectural shingles, with prices at about 20 percent higher than a traditional 3-tab roof, but you’ll get additional value from a longer roof life.
 Traditional 3-tab shingle roofs may last 15 to 20 years; a roof with professionally installed architectural shingles typically comes with a 30-year warranty.

 It’s important to note that in newer and more affluent subdivisions, neighborhood associations and zoning may require this type of shingles.
 And realtors are now recommending upgrades to this type of shingles to increase your home’s curb appeal.
 So whether you’re building a new home, replacing an existing roof, or upgrading your home prior to selling it, architectural shingles will beautify your roof and add value to your home.